mft2023/LibraryProject/README.md

 #### 3. Calculate the rate of late returns
 3.1 Go through each book checkout and find the checkout and return dates using a for-loop
-3.2 Analyze the data with a reasonable timeline (return_date>check_out_date)
+3.2 Analyze the data with a reasonable timeline
 If the return_date is later than the checkout_date, count the total_num_borrow.

 #### 4. Data Cleaning for each factor
 Factors are listed in the analysis reasoning section, including distance, age, new_book_days, price, pages, gender, education, and occupation.
 For consistency of the date, text, and zipcode formats, please kindly refer to the [Data Cleaning](https://github.com/mft2023/LibraryProject#data-cleaning) section for details.

 4.1 Find the corresponding index in the other files
 There are 3 external keys to connect other files: checkouts.library_id=libraries.id, checkouts.patron_id=customers.id, and checkouts.id=books.id.
 Use these connections to find the corresponding library_id, customer_id, and book_id for each checkout.

 4.2 Find and calculate the factors
 - distance: find the zipcodes of the home address of the customer and the library that he/she borrow books from.
 Calculate the distance between the two zipcodes using a Python library: pgeocode <sup>1,2<sup>  .
-- age: find the customer's birth_date(DOB) and checkout_date and see if it makes sense (check_out_date>DOB), otherwise, set age as nan.
+- age: find the customer's birth_date and checkout_date.
+Then, see if the timeline makes sense (check_out_date>DOB), otherwise, set age as nan.
 - new_book_days: find the date of publication and check if the timeline makes sense (check_out_date>pub_date).
 If so, calculate the days of publication at the checkout date.
 If missing data or an unreasonable timeline, then set new_book_days as nan.
 - the other factors: find the corresponding location in the data, if any missing data, set the factors as nan.